What Is a Cannabis Pharmacist?

 Kelsey Schwander is a Doctor of Pharmacy originally from Denver, Colorado, who has been practicing in St. Louis, Missouri for the last three years.
 Through her company, BHealth Consulting, she meets one-to-one with patients in a doctor’s office.
 In her work, she helps patients and doctors understand the overall picture of their medications and supplements and how they work and interact with cannabis.
 Additionally, she is also a professor at a pharmacy school—helping to fill the gap of medical cannabis experts in the healthcare field!

-How She Became a Cannabis Pharmacist
+How She Became a Dispensary Pharmacist

 In the interview, Kelsey explains how being from Denver naturally set her up to understand cannabis patients.